TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```scratch
 (texture from list [list v] at (1) of size (16) (16) :: sensing)
 ```
 Creates texture from RGBA data in a list.
-Each pixel represented with list 4 elements, each in range between 0 and 255.
+Each pixel is represented with list 4 elements, each in range between 0 and 255.
 Elements are: red, green, blue, alpha.
 Note that it is not alpha, red, green, blue used by many pen projects on scratch.
 ⚡ Texture gets loaded instantly.